|About Trinity | Overview|

 Trinity is a comfortable feeling.
 It’s a lifetime of brotherhood.
 It’s the cultivation of talent.
 It’s inspiration to be a compassionate person.
 It’s fun and enthusiasm for learning.
 It’s words of encouragement.
 It’s the gateway to adulthood.
 It’s a second home.

 Trinity first opened its doors in 1953, when Archbishop John Floersh anticipated the growth of Louisville's eastern suburbs by choosing the site of Holy Trinity School, a former Catholic church and grade school in St. Matthews.
 That first freshman class numbered 106 students.
-With the Catholic tradition of teaching and learning firmly embedded in the buildings that became Trinity, the school is now more like a small college campus comprising about 1,400 students.
+With the Catholic tradition of teaching and learning firmly embedded in the buildings that became Trinity, the school is now more like a small college campus.

 “The years you spend in high school are very important.
 They will affect your entire life.”